Champagne

 Champagne Brut NV ‘Premier Temps’

-Typically a Chardonnay heavy blend with Pinot Noir the current release is 100% Chardonnnay 62% from 2019 harvest and 1/3 from reserve solera stock.
+Typically a Chardonnay heavy blend with Pinot Noir the current release is 86% Chardonnay 14% Pinot Noir, 1/2 from the 2021 harvest and 1/2 from reserve solera stock.
 Base wines fermented and aged in tank.
-Aged four years sur lattes.
-7 g/l dosage.
+Bottled April 2020.
+Aged three+ years sur lattes.
+Disgorged April 2024 7 g/l dosage.

 Champagne Blanc de Blancs NV ‘Lumiere et Craie’

 Champagne Blanc de Blancs NV ‘Lumiere et Craie’ – 100% chardonnay.
 All reserve wines from a solera type system of tanks of undetermined age.
-Typically five years sur latte.
+Typically 4-5 years sur latte.
+Disgorged February 2024.
 5 g/l dosage.

 Champagne Brut Rosé